Ksawerów: Toponomy

-Religion

-In Ksawerów, at 20 Domaniewska Street is located the Church of the Holy Virgin Mary the Mother of Church, which is a Roman Catholic parish church.
-It was built between 1982 and 1996.

 History

+The Rabbit House, built in 1786.

-The village of Szopy was first recorded in the area in 1456.
-It was located to the west from the Warsaw Escarpment, near the current Puławska Street.
-The settlement was owned by petty noble family of Szopski.
-Since the first half of the 17th century, the settlement was owned by the Order of Discalced Carmelites.
-In 1795, as the area became part of the Kingdom of Prussia, Szopy was nationalized, and in the late 17th century, the government begun placing German settlers in the village's extention to the west of Warsaw Escarpment, which became known as Szopy Niemieckie (German Szopy).
-The original part of the village, inhabited by Polish population was renamed to Szopy Polskie (Polish Szopy).
-To the north of Szopy Polskie, was also founded Szopy Francuskie (French Szopy), settled by a French population.
+By 1456, the village of Szopy was recorded in the area to the west of the Warsaw Escarpment near the road connecting Warsaw with Puławy, now forming Puławska Street.
+The settlement was owned by the Szopski family, which belonged to the petty nobility.
+Since the first half of the 17th century, the settlement was owned by the Roman Catholic order of Discalced Carmelites.
+In 1795, as the area became part of the Kingdom of Prussia, Szopy was nationalised, and in the late 18th century, the government begun placing German settlers in the village, which became known as Szopy Niemieckie (lit.
+'German Szopy').
+The Polish population settled an area to the east of Warsaw Escarpment, naming their settlement as Szopy Polskie (lit.
+'Polish Shopy').
+To the north of Szopy Polskie, was also founded Szopy Francuskie (lit.
+'French Szopy'), settled by a French population.

-A woodcut print from 1879, depicting Królikarnia palace.
+In 1732, a pavilion, designed by Carl Friedrich Pöppelmann, was built on the Rabbit Hill, in place of a rabbit husbandry established earlier that century.
+The structure served as a residence and an observation deck for king Augustus II the Strong, the monarch of the Polish–Lithuanian Commonwealth, during the military exercises and exhibition, which were held from 31 July to 19 August 1732, on the nearby fields in Czerniaków.
+It was deconstructed around 1735.
+In 1748, the land was acquired by nobleman, writer, and military officer Alois Friedrich von Brühl, who redeveloped it into a Baroque garden, named the Arcadia (Arkadia).

-In the 1770s, a patch of land was gifted by king Stanisław August Poniatowski, monarch of the Polish–Lithuanian Commonwealth, to Józef Jakubowski, a brigadier in the French Army, where he established a small settlement, named Wierzbno.
+In the 1770s, a plot of land was given by king Stanisław August Poniatowski to Józef Jakubowski, a brigadier in the French Army, who then established there a small agricultural estate, with a hamlet called Pod Wierzbą, later renamed to Wierzbno.

-In 1786, the Rabit House, a neoclassical palace residence was built for Carlo Alessandro Tomatis, husband of Caterina Gattai Tomatis.
-In 1794, during the Kościuszko Uprising, it was the residence of Tadeusz Kościuszko, the leader of the insurrect forces.
-In 1816, Tomatis had sold it to the Radziwiłł family.
+Between 1782 and 1786, the Rabbit House, a neoclassical palace residence, was built to the south of Wierzbno on the Rabbit Hill.
+It became residence of businessperson Carlo Alessandro Tomatis, and his wife, dancer Caterina Gattai Tomatis, who was a royal mistress of king Stanisław August Poniatowski.
+The building was designed by Domenico Merlini.
+In 1794, during the Kościuszko Uprising, it served as the residence of Tadeusz Kościuszko, the leader of the insurgent forces.
+In 1816, the building was sold to statesman Michał Hieronim Radziwiłł.
+At the end of the first half of the 19th century, the gardens surrounding the Rabbit House were redeveloped as an English landscape garden.

-The Ksawerów Manor House in 2012.
+The Ksawerów Manor House, built in 1840.

-In 1840, nobleperson Ksawer Pusłowski built his residence in south Wierzbno, now known as the Ksawerów Manor House, which is located at 13 Ksawerów Street.
-Near it was also built a road, which forms the current Ksawerów Street.
-In 1849, he had bought Królikarnia palace.
-Over time, the area developed into a separate settlement, which was named, after its founder, Ksawery, and later, Ksawerów.
+In 1840, nobleman Ksawer Pusłowski built his residence to the south of Wierzbno, now known as Ksawerów Manor House.
+In 1849, he also bought the Rabbit House.
+Over time, the area developed into two separate settlements, known as Królikarnia and Ksawery, the later being named after the founder, and later becoming known as Ksawerów.